dplassgit/d2lang/docs/grammar.md

 	| 'INPUT'
 ```

-Not implemented yet: power, xor
+Not implemented yet: power

 See [Java operators](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/operators.html)
-for reference
+for reference.
+Note that the above does not follow the Java order of operations exactly;
+the comparisons should be lower priority than equalities, and possibly boolean vs bit operations.